Credit Suisse clears Thiam over spying scandal, as right-hand man resigns

-ZURICH (Reuters) - Credit Suisse cleared CEO Tidjane Thiam of ordering a surveillance of former wealth management head Iqbal Khan, but said his right-hand man has resigned over the botched spying case that severely damaged the bank’s reputation.
+ZURICH (Reuters) - Credit Suisse (CSGN.S) cleared CEO Tidjane Thiam of ordering a surveillance of former wealth management head Iqbal Khan, but said his right-hand man has resigned over the botched spying case that severely damaged the bank’s reputation.

-Khan, who left Switzerland’s second-biggest bank in July and began work on Tuesday at arch-rival UBS, was under surveillance by private detectives hired by Credit Suisse from Sept.
+Khan, who left Switzerland’s second-biggest bank in July and began work on Tuesday at arch-rival UBS (UBSG.S), was under surveillance by private detectives hired by Credit Suisse from Sept.
 4 to Sept.
 17, when he spotted them.

 An internal Credit Suisse investigation carried out by law firm Homburger found Chief Operating Officer Pierre-Olivier Bouee alone initiated observation of Khan to see if he was trying to poach former colleagues to join him at UBS, the bank said on Tuesday.

-Bouee - whose professional life has closely tracked Thiam’s, having worked together at McKinsey, Aviva and Prudential before moving in 2015 to Credit Suisse - stepped down from his role to take responsibility for the matter, it added.
+Bouee - whose professional life has closely tracked Thiam’s, having worked together at McKinsey, Aviva (AV.L) and Prudential (PRU.L) before moving in 2015 to Credit Suisse - stepped down from his role to take responsibility for the matter, it added.

 Credit Suisse Chairman Urs Rohner said that Khan left the bank after a personal dispute with Thiam which made it impossible for the two to work together.